jeff-hykin/better-cpp-syntax/README.md

 I love regular expressions, and I plan on actively maintaining this.

 ## So whats the deal with the built-in C++ stynax?
 There's missing keywords, misspelled keywords, there's copy-and-pasted patterns, duplicated logic, and groups that were matched but forgot to ever be tagged.
-The standard tagging for C++ (in for both Atom and VS Code) looks like a bunch of hacked-together solutions with no standards, it is very suprising.
+The standard tagging for C++ looks like a bunch of hacked-together solutions with no standards, it is very suprising.
 The regex and pattern matching is so complicated to read that I think nobody wants to change it.

-I'm working on standardizing it by having the json files be generated completely by a ruby file.
-It makes the regex readable and get rid of the need to copy and paste patterns.
+I hope to change this by having the json files be generated completely by a ruby file.
+It makes the regex readable and gets rid of the need to copy and paste patterns.

 ## Did you write all of this youself?
 No, absolutely not.
 This is only a modifcation of https://github.com/atom/language-c;